dalathegreat/Battery-Emulator-Wiki/docs/inverter/foxess_h1_h3_ac1_kh.md

    - Fourth option is to use a [CAN filter](../setup/can_related/can_filter_hardware.md) between inverter and the rest of the system

 ## Compatible FoxESS inverters
+There are three different protocols available that are compatible with various FoxESS inverters.

+1. `FoxESS compatible HV2600/ECS4100`
+2. `SolaX Triple Power LFP over CAN bus`
+3. `FoxESS EP Series battery`

+Follow the notes below to see which protocol should be used with your invertetr

 * FoxESS H1
    * Use `FoxESS compatible HV2600/ECS4100` primarily.